-The Skywalk is the latest attraction open to the public since 31st August 2020.
-It is located at Kepong, about 30 minutes drive from the city center of Kuala Lumpur.
+The Skywalk is the latest attraction open to the public since Merdeka day on 31st August 2020.
+It is located at the Kepong Botanical Gardens, about 30 minutes of driving from the city center of Kuala Lumpur.

 The Skywalk is considered the replacement of the previous canopy walk in the garden, which has already closed in June of 2017 after twenty-five years of service.
 It was a living system of platforms and ropes supported by nine trees.
 However, the experts’ continuous inspections indicate a decline in the trees’ health, affecting the safety of the walkway structure.

-The Skywalk is situated Insight the Kepong Botanical Garden, managed by the Forest Research Institute of Malaysia (FRIM).
+The Skywalk is situated inside the Kepong Botanical Gardens, managed by the Forest Research Institute Malaysia (FRIM).
 You can refer to the location map at the bottom of this article.

 I visited the Skywalk just four days after it opened to the public.
 It is managed by the Forest Research Institute of Malaysia (FRIM).

-The Forest Skywalk (called jejantas rimba in Malay) is the suspending structure consists of eight hanging bridges and nine towers, with tower five being the highest (50 meters above the forest).
+The Forest Skywalk (called jejantas rimba in Malay) is the suspending structure consisting of eight hanging bridges and nine towers, with tower five being the highest (50 meters above the forest).
 The structure was built with aluminum, supported by guy wires, and enforced with steel tubes.

 You can enjoy the glorious view of the KPG Lake, the sprawling view of Kuala Lumpur, and the lush rainforest at the top of the towers.